St Marks Basilica Campanile

 St Mark’s Basilica and the Campanile: Two Very Different Experiences

-They stand 50 metres apart on the same piazza, but visiting them is not the same.
-The Basilica is one of the most complex interior spaces in European architecture.
-The Campanile is a straight brick tower with a lift to the top.
-Both are worth doing; prioritise according to whether you are in Venice for art history or panoramas.
+They stand 50 metres apart on the same piazza but visiting them is not the same experience.
+The Basilica is one of the most complex interior spaces in European architecture, built over 11 centuries by a city that used it to display its wealth and piety simultaneously.
+The Campanile is a straight brick tower with a lift.
+Both are worth doing; prioritise according to whether you are in Venice for art history or for the view.

 St Mark’s Basilica

-The Basilica was built in the 9th century to house the relics of St Mark (brought from Alexandria), substantially rebuilt in the 11th century, and expanded and decorated over the following centuries.
-The exterior is layered: Byzantine arches, Gothic pinnacles, and Renaissance additions applied at different periods to the same building.
-The four bronze horses on the facade loggia are Roman bronzes (from Constantinople’s Hippodrome, looted in 1204 during the Fourth Crusade); the ones visible from the piazza today are replicas, the originals being inside.
+The Basilica was built in the 9th century to house the relics of St Mark, brought from Alexandria in 828 CE – an act of sacred theft that the Venetians considered entirely appropriate given their commercial dealings with the Islamic world.
+The building was substantially rebuilt in the 11th century and expanded and decorated over the following centuries.
+The four bronze horses on the facade loggia are Roman bronzes looted from Constantinople’s Hippodrome during the Fourth Crusade in 1204; the ones visible from the piazza are replicas, the originals being inside.

-Entry to the main floor of the basilica is free but requires a timed reservation at weekends and peak periods.
-The reservation system is via the Basilica’s own website and is worth using even on quiet days to avoid queues.
-The golden mosaics covering approximately 8,000 square metres of ceiling and wall date from the 11th century onward and depict scenes from the Old and New Testaments.
-In low light (common on overcast days) the gold appears to glow from within.
+Entry to the main floor is free but requires a timed reservation at weekends and peak periods via the Basilica’s website.
+The golden mosaics covering approximately 8,000 square metres of ceiling and wall date from the 11th century onward.
+In the low light that overcast days produce in the interior, the gold genuinely appears to glow from within the surface rather than reflect from it.
+This is the effect the Byzantine craftsmen were designing for and it works.

-The Pala d’Oro behind the high altar is an altarpiece composed of around 1,300 gold panels, enamel medallions, and gemstones assembled over several centuries.
-Seeing it requires a EUR 5 supplement to the free entry and access through the right-hand nave.
-It is worth paying.
-The individual Byzantine enamel roundels are extraordinarily refined for their period.
+The Pala d’Oro behind the high altar is an altarpiece of roughly 1,300 gold panels, enamel medallions, and gemstones assembled over several centuries into something that has no obvious parallel in European decorative art.
+It requires a EUR 5 supplement and access through the right-hand nave.
+Pay it.

-The Museo di San Marco (EUR 7, via the staircase on the right as you enter) contains the original bronze horses and has a balcony overlooking the interior.
-Seeing the mosaics from balcony level, close up, substantially changes your understanding of their scale and technique.
+The Museo di San Marco (EUR 7, via the staircase on the right as you enter) contains the original bronze horses and has a balcony overlooking the interior mosaics at close range.
+Seeing the mosaics from balcony level changes your understanding of their scale and technique in ways the floor-level view cannot.

 The Campanile

 The current campanile dates from 1912.
-The original, built between the 10th and 16th centuries, collapsed suddenly without warning in 1902 (fortunately at 09:47 on a Monday morning when the piazza was not crowded).
-It was rebuilt to the identical design, completed in 10 years.
+The original, built between the 10th and 16th centuries, collapsed without warning on a Monday morning in 1902, fortunately before the crowds arrived.
+It was rebuilt to the identical design and completed in 10 years.

-The lift runs to 98m height.
-The views are comprehensive: the full footprint of Venice, the Lido, the lagoon, the mainland, and the Dolomites on clear winter days.
-Entry is EUR 10 (2024 pricing).
-Go early (opens at 09:00, or 09:30 depending on season) before the queues form.
-At peak summer midday, waits of 45 minutes are normal.
+The lift runs to 98 metres.
+The view is comprehensive: the full footprint of Venice, the Lido, the lagoon, the mainland, and the Dolomites on clear winter days.
+Entry is EUR 10.
+Go early (opens at 9am or 9:30am depending on season); at peak summer midday the queue runs 45 minutes.